Snowflake-Labs/sf-cheatsheets/snowflake-cli.md

 #### Tables

+List all tables

 ```shell
 snow object list table
 ```

-List tables in a specific schema of a database,
+List tables in a specific schema `cli` of a database `foo`,

 ```shell
 snow object list table --database foo --in schema cli